cjneely10/cjneely10.github.io/_posts/2019-09-06-MetaSanity-Demo-part-2.md

 ├── Metagenomes/
 └── PhyloSanity.ini</code></pre>

 **FuncSanity** ran its pipeline using the existing `out/` directory and added its output to that directory.
 It also generated a new citations file.
+At this point, the **MetaSanity** pipeline is complete.
+If I decided to later incorporate PSORTb or InterProScan, I can simply update my `FuncSanity.ini` config file and rerun with the same command as above.

 Within the `out/` directory, each input genome will have its own tab-delimited output file that ends in `.metagenome_annotation.tsv`.
 If the peptidase annotation was run, then summary data is in the `peptidase_results/combined_results` folder.
 Also, if the KEGG pathway annotation was run, then summary data is in `kegg_results/biodata_results`.
 However, all of this data was populated into out `Metagenomes` **BioMetaDB** project.

 We can generate a quick summary of this data using a command-line query:

 `dbdm SUMMARIZE -c Metagenomes`

-At this point, the **MetaSanity** pipeline is complete.
-If I decided to later incorporate PSORTb or InterProScan, I can simply update my `FuncSanity.ini` config file and rerun with the same command as above.
+Depending on the number of genomes, a good deal of output will display on your terminal.
+This is great, but it would be very helpful to be able to work with and manipulate this data. **BioMetaDB** steps in to provide a simple command-line interface for accessing your data quickly and easily.

 In the [next blog](https://cjneely10.github.io/posts/2019/09/MetaSanity-demo-part-3/), we will explore **BioMetaDB** and its core functionality, which is (in my opinion) the biggest reason to use **MetaSanity**.